robpataki/sprint-ui/README.md

 $ cd my-sprint-ui-project
 $ sprint-ui
 ```

+The `sprint-ui` command will write project files into the new project folder.

+> Please note that the project will not check if the folder is empty, and will copy the files regardless.
+The project generation process can be stopped at any point before the last step (step 3). **The generator will not delete existing files in the folder it is called from - this is to avoid any accitental data loss.**

 Once your project is installed, you will get a fully structured, ready to go static website, which you can start developing using